dtonhofer/java_utils_checks/README.md

 # java_utils_checks

-## What is this
+## What is this?

-_Java utility classes to perform basic runtime checks, similar to what is done with Java's "assert" keyword or the [Junit Assert class](http://junit.org/javadoc/latest/org/junit/Assert.html).
+Java utility classes to perform basic runtime checks, similar to what is done with Java's "assert" keyword or the [Junit Assert class](http://junit.org/javadoc/latest/org/junit/Assert.html).
 Also similar to [Google Guava's "Preconditions"](http://code.google.com/p/guava-libraries/wiki/PreconditionsExplained), but with more methods and better text formatting.

 For more complete/elegant approaches, see the Wikipedia entry for [Design by Contract](http://en.wikipedia.org/wiki/Design_by_contract).
 Some projects that seem live in the Design-by_Contract area are: